 The file to be analysed is selected in the dropdown box (it must be loaded in the main TopoFusion window).
 Below the totals for the various algorithms are listed.
 A custom method is available with the following settings:

-Data Source -- Either GPS (from GPX file) or DEM interpolated.
+Data Source -- Either GPS (what's in the GPX file) or from DEM data (Digital Elevation Model).

 Minimum Gain -- The minimum continous gain required for a climb to be

 Subdivide segments -- Whether to divide segments longer than the

 spacing, interpolating at "spacing" intervals if longer.
 TopoUSA